launchdarkly/ios-client-sdk/README.md

 github "launchdarkly/ios-client" "v3-beta"
 ```

-Run `carthage` to build the framework and drag the built `LaunchDarkly.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `LaunchDarkly.framework` for your platform into your Xcode project.

 Quick setup
 -----------

 1. Add the SDK to your `Podfile`:

-        pod 'LaunchDarkly', '3.0.0-beta1'
+        pod 'LaunchDarkly', '3.0.0-beta.1'

 2. Import the LaunchDarkly client: